kubevault/kubevault/docs/concepts/vault-server-crds/vaultserver.md

   - `reason`: Specifies the reason why failed to enable the auth method.

-- `agentPlacement` : Summarizes spoke agent rollout when `spec.agentPlacementRef` is set.
+- `relayPlacement` : Summarizes spoke relay rollout when `spec.relayPlacementRef` is set.
 It has the following fields:

   - `placement`: The resolved Placement name.